rainmankim/sap_detect_underlying_table/README.md

 ## Detect Underlying Table in SAP
 ```
 In this repository, we will learn about how to detect underlying tables in SAP.
-Once you detect relevant SAP table, you will be able to pull from database.
+Once you detect relevant SAP table, you will be able to pull from database in your company.

 When is this useful?
 - When you know what T-code to use and where the data field can be found in SAP log-on.
-- When you do not know hwo to locate this field from database
+- When you do not know how to locate this field from database

 Contact author: rainmankim@gmail.com
 ```